 Top 10 exercises to increase height at home

-• Better posture, so you stop losing visible height to slouching
+• Improved posture, so you stop giving away visible height to slouching

-• Spinal decompression, which helps reduce that compressed, folded-in look
+• Spinal decompression, which counters that squished, hunched-over look

-• Stronger core and back muscles, because posture doesn’t hold itself
+• Stronger core and back muscles, because good posture doesn’t maintain itself

-• You often “lose” visible height through posture before you ever gain it back through exercise.
+• Most people “lose” visible height through poor posture long before they try to reclaim it through exercise.

-• Teens benefit most when exercise is paired with sleep, protein, calcium, and vitamin D.
+• Teenagers get the most benefit when exercise runs alongside proper sleep, enough protein, calcium, and vitamin D.

-Top 10 Exercises to Increase Height at Home
+10 Best Exercises to Increase Height at Home

 1. Hanging (Dead Hang)